vykt/vigenere_cipher_cracker/README.md

 In brief, the user must first:

--Identify key length.
+- Identify key length.
--Identify n-gram from ciphertext to attack.
+- Identify n-gram from ciphertext to attack.
--Provide csv of common words, all same length as chosen n-gram.
+- Provide csv of common words, all same length as chosen n-gram.

 When run, the cracker will:

--Decipher the chosen n-gram using every possible key.
+- Decipher the chosen n-gram using every possible key.
--Attempt to match thse deciphered n-grams to every word in the provided csv dictionary.
+- Attempt to match thse deciphered n-grams to every word in the provided csv dictionary.
--If a match is found, entire ciphertext is deciphered using that key.
+- If a match is found, entire ciphertext is deciphered using that key.
 Both key and potential plaintext are written to a log.

 The user may then process the log to search for additional common words to identify the